To apply for admission as a transfer student you must:

 - English proficiency as demonstrated by achieving 500 on the paper-based TOEFL, or 61 on the internet based TOEFL; a score of 5 on the IELTS; satisfactory completion of level 112 in an English Language School.

 Most of the credits you earn at other accredited four-year colleges or universities will transfer to EOU.
 Course work taken at a non-accredited institution will be evaluated but not applied until the completion of 35 EOU credits.
+Click here to see how credits may transfer to EOU.

 Students with the following Associate degrees from accredited Oregon, Idaho or Washington state community colleges will be considered as having met the general education distribution requirements at EOU: